The perfect place to relax during your

 SOMETHING EXTRA TO YOUR SOUTH AFRICAN HOLIDAY

-feet) into the gorge below.
-The first European to
+the gorge below.
+The first European to discover them was

 Show me more

 with a visit to the mystical island of Madagascar and enjoy a tropical

 island beach holiday.
 A couple of popular islands include

 Island Since most of the plants and animals are found

 nowhere else in the world Madagascar can make for a fascinating &